Governor urges churches to cancel services due to virus

 FRANKFORT, Ky.
-(AP) — Kentucky Gov. Andy Beshear on Wednesday urged churches across the state to cancel worship services to help prevent spread of the new coronavirus.
+(AP) — Kentucky Gov. Andy Beshear urged churches on Wednesday to cancel worship services this week as part of his recommendation that people avoid large gatherings to help prevent spread of the new coronavirus.

 “I don't believe that whether you go to church during this period of time is a test of faith," he said.
 “I believe God gives us wisdom to protect each other and we should do that."

-Recommending cancellation of church services this week is a “big step" and “some won't agree with it," Beshear acknowledged.

-The governor announced other steps to try to prevent spread of the virus.

-State prisons are being closed to visitors, he said.
-Non-essential out-of-state travel has been suspended for state employees and he recommended that businesses do the same.
+Beshear also said that state prisons are being temporarily closed to visitors, and that non-essential out-of-state travel has been suspended for state employees.
+He recommended that private businesses do the same.

 “All of these are aggressive steps, and we believe that they are necessary steps that will help us to ultimately move through this," Beshear told reporters.

+For most people, this coronavirus causes only mild or moderate symptoms, but for a few, especially older adults and people with existing health problems, it can cause more severe illnesses, including pneumonia.
+More than 120,000 people have been infected worldwide, with more than 4,300 deaths, but the vast majority recover within weeks.
+The U.S. tally topped 1,000 cases on Monday, with at least 30 deaths.

-Eight cases of the virus have been diagnosed in Kentucky.
+Eight cases have been diagnosed in Kentucky.
 Patients range in age from 27 to 69.
 All eight are receiving medical care in isolation.

+The timing is unfortunate for basketball fans.
+Kentuckians typically descend in droves on the annual Southeastern Conference men's basketball tournament, which is scheduled this weekend in Nashville.
+Beshear said anyone over 60 and anyone in a vulnerable population due to heart, lung or kidney disease should not go and should avoid large crowds.

+In other steps, the governor asked school districts to develop plans to allow schools to close on short notice if necessary.

 Commented